ystouthart/ADS-Snuffelfiets-Thesis/README.md

     │
     ├── notebooks          <- Jupyter Notebooks.
     │
-    ├── reports            <- Generated report as PDF and doc. (available after grading) │   └── figures        <- Generated graphics and figures to be used in reporting.
+    ├── reports            <- Generated report as PDF and doc. (available on request) │   └── figures        <- Generated graphics and figures to be used in reporting. (available on request) │
-    │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment.
     │